 I’ve always found freelance job boards to have a great deal of competition with many others applying to the same jobs you are.
-With cold pitching, you can contact companies you want to write for, before they even post a job onto a freelancer site.
+With cold pitching, you can contact companies you want to write for before they even post a job on a freelancer site.

 You may get ignored, you may get a response saying we don’t need someone now but will keep your details, or you may just be emailing at the right time and get a positive response.

 Either way, it’s a win-win and you’re getting your name top of a company’s mind, for when they need content creators.